 (ii) If two probability distributions $p$ and $p^\prime$ satisfy a majorization relation, $p \succcurlyeq p^\prime$, then

 where $f$ are all Schur-concave functions.
 Note, the R\'enyi $\alpha$-entropies $H_{\alpha}$s are Schur-concave functions for $\alpha \in [-\infty, \infty]$.

-Let us now discuss catalytic majorization or tramping.
+Let us now discuss catalytic majorization or trumping.
 There are situations where $p$ and $p^\prime$ cannot be partially ordered in terms of majorization, but in presence of an additional probability distribution $x$, it satisfies $p \otimes x \succcurlyeq p^\prime \otimes x $.
-This is termed as ``$p$ tramps $p^\prime$'' or $p \succcurlyeq_T p^\prime $.
-For two given probability distribution it is often very difficult to find the additional probability distribution $x$ to check if the formers are related through tramping.
+This is termed as ``$p$ trumps $p^\prime$'' or $p \succcurlyeq_T p^\prime $.
+For two given probability distribution it is often very difficult to find the additional probability distribution $x$ to check if the former are related through trumping.
 However, if the two probability distributions satisfy following two Lemmas, then one could ensure the existence of at least one $x$. \begin{lem}[Ref. \cite{Brandao15}] Let us consider two probability distributions $p$ and $p^\prime$ that do not contain any element equal to zero.
-Then, $p$ tramps $p^\prime$, i.e., $p \succcurlyeq_T p^\prime $ if, and only if, the R\'enyi $\alpha$-entropies satisfy
+Then, $p$ trumps $p^\prime$, i.e., $p \succcurlyeq_T p^\prime $ if, and only if, the R\'enyi $\alpha$-entropies satisfy

 \end{lem} Obviously, there are situations where the $p$ and $p^\prime$ are not of full-ranks (i.e., with all non-zero elements).
 In this situation, the Lemma below holds. \begin{lem}[Ref. \cite{Brandao15}] Let us consider two arbitrary probability distributions $p$ and $p^\prime$.
 Then the following are equivalent: